본문 바로가기

 "Reviving Through Death"...
 Yoo Haejin Delivers His Most Poignant Redemption [Limelight] Movie still cut from "The Man Who Lives with the King"

-Yoo Haejin's face has always served as a landmark that defines a film's genre.
-When the corners of his mouth turn up, it's a comedy; when his brows furrow, it's a thriller.
-In "The Man Who Lives with the King," set to be released on February 4, this familiar formula is erased.
-Instead, he reveals the sorrowful, bare face of a man standing before the turbulent waves of history.
-He plays Eom Heungdo, the head of a remote mountain village in Yeongwol, Gangwon Province.
-After witnessing a neighboring village thrive by hosting exiles, he tries to change his own fortune in the same way.
-Ironically, however, his first guest is the deposed king Danjong (Park Jihoon), who has no chance of being restored to the throne.
+Yoo Haejin's face has always served as a landmark that defines the genre.
+When the corners of his lips turn up, it's a comedy; when his brows knit, it becomes a thriller.
+In "The Man Who Lives with the King," set to premiere on February 4, this familiar formula is erased.
+Instead, he reveals the bare, sorrowful face of a man standing before the turbulent tides of history.
+Yoo plays Eom Heungdo, the head of a remote mountain village in Yeongwol, Gangwon Province.
+After witnessing a neighboring village flourish by welcoming exiles, he decides to try his luck the same way.
+Ironically, his first guest is none other than the deposed king Danjong (Park Jihoon), who has no chance of being restored to the throne.

 "Reviving Through Death"...
 Yoo Haejin Delivers His Most Poignant Redemption [Limelight] Movie still cut from "The Man Who Lives with the King"

-The determination to be sincere led to a day of desperate silence on set.
-Before the farewell sequence, Yoo Haejin avoided making eye contact with Park Jihoon.
-He said, "Normally, I would have greeted him with a joke and a smile, but that day, I deliberately looked away because I felt like my emotions would burst if I saw his face."
+This commitment to sincerity led to a day of harrowing silence on set.
+Before filming the farewell sequence, Yoo Haejin avoided even making eye contact with Park Jihoon.
+"Normally, I would have greeted him with a joke and a smile, but that day, I felt that if I saw his face, my emotions would erupt too soon, so I deliberately turned away," he shared.

-Through this film, Yoo Haejin has brought Eom Heungdo, a man who was recorded in history with only a single line, out into the world.
-He reflected, "I knew about Danjong's tragedy, but I never realized there was someone like this by his side," and added, "It is an honor just to be able to introduce the fact that such a warm-hearted person truly existed."
+Through this film, Yoo Haejin brought Eom Heungdo-who is recorded in history with only a single line-out into the world.
+"I knew about Danjong's tragedy, but I never knew someone like this was by his side," he reflected.
+"It is an honor just to be able to introduce to the world that such a warm and deeply human figure really existed."

 "Reviving Through Death"...
 Yoo Haejin Delivers His Most Poignant Redemption [Limelight] Movie still cut from "The Man Living with the King"

-This hope, to believe in the 'scent of humanity' in a world where efficiency is considered a virtue, closely resembles the last comfort Eom Heungdo offered Danjong.
-With hands once used for light calculations, he accepts the heaviest of deaths, and where familiar laughter once was, he fills the space with quiet sorrow.
-The deep lines on Yoo Haejin's face, formed through both comedy and tragedy, have now become more than just the mask of an actor-they have become a genre and a history in themselves.
+In a world where efficiency is considered a virtue, this hope in the "scent of humanity" closely resembles the last comfort Eom Heungdo offered to Danjong.
+With hands once used for casual calculations, he accepts the heaviest of deaths, replacing his familiar smile with a profound sorrow.
+The deeply lined face Yoo Haejin has built up by traversing comedy and tragedy is now more than just an actor's mask-it has become a genre and a history in itself.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.